 Rocky Mountain National Park Fall Colors Featured in

 Located in northern Colorado, Rocky Mountain National Park is among the top five most visited national parks in the United States.
 With the Continental Divide running through the center of the park and the Colorado River traversing the park's northwestern corner, Rocky Mountain National Park boasts various climates and landscapes: mountains, alpine meadows and lakes, forests, and tundra.
 During the last two weeks of September, the park looks the best as its landscapes get completely transformed with golden tones.

 When is the peak of fall colors in Rocky Mountain National Park

 The best time to see fall colors in both eastern and western parts of the park is from late September to the beginning of October.
 The fall foliage season usually peaks between September 18 and September 28.
 However, every year, the color change can occur slightly differently, depending on the weather.

 Fall colors in Estes Park and Eastern Rocky Mountain NP

 Estes Park serves as a base for the Rocky Mountain National Park in Northern Colorado.
-The peak of fall foliage here coincides with the breeding season of large elk.
+The peak of fall foliage here, late September to early October, coincides with the breeding season of large elk.
 Dusk and dawn are the best times to hear elk bugling.
 Overall, fall is a great occasion for wildlife and nature viewing hikes in the park.
 Take a scenic fall drive or bike ride on Bear Lake Road, which links Upper Beaver Meadows and Bear Lake.
 This 23 mi (36 km) road offers spectacular views as well as access to hiking routes and campgrounds, picnic areas, and the Moraine Park Discovery Center.
 Most popular fall-time trails include: Alberta Falls, Bear Lake, and Wild Basin.

 Twin Sisters is another perfect hike, which passes through a thick aspen forest aflame with scenic fall foliage.
 The Twin Sisters/Lily Lake Trailhead is located just outside of Estes Park.
 The hike features a series of scenic switchbacks, a forest, and finally, a perfect summit view at the end.